brockhbittner/LTCjourney/README.md

-# Learn to Cloud Challenge - Brock Bittner
+# Learn to Cloud Challenge

-My name is Brock Bittner, I am an aspiring IT Support Specialist at the moment and an aspiring Cloud Engineer in the long term!
+My name is Brock Bittner, I am an aspiring IT Support Specialist and Cloud Engineer!

 You can find me on linkedin: https://www.linkedin.com/in/brock-bittner-657020198/